warpr/data-x-data/README.md

 =======

 DATA×DATA is written in javascript, the server-side code needs nodejs.
-The client-side code obviously runs in the browser.
+The client-side code runs in the browser.
 Install the dependencies with npm:

     npm install